Pjj0417/swin-CRM/README.md

 1 = nofatigue
 ```

-Subject-independent experiments can be conducted using the **Leave-One-Subject-Out (LOSO)** protocol.
+Subject-independent evaluation can be conducted using the **Leave-One-Subject-Out (LOSO)** protocol.

 For each experiment: